seerreenna/seerreenna.github.io/about.md

 <h1 class="title">Serena as a Data Scientist</h1>
 <div class="body">
 <ul>
-  If you ever asked "Who is Serena as a Data Scientist?", then this section is for you.
+  If you ever wondered "Who is Serena as a Data Scientist?", then this section is for you.
 </ul>

 <div class="card">